HeidelTime/heideltime/doc/readme.txt

     * TempEval-3 Writer: This CAS Consumer writes annotated TimeML files that were read in by the TempEval-3 Reader and processed by HeidelTime in the format required by the TempEval-3 evaluation scripts.

+    * Eventi 2014 Writer: This CAS Consumer writes annotated Eventi 2014 files that were read in by the Eventi 2014 Reader and processed by HeidelTime in the format required by the Eventi 2014 evaluation script.

 ######################
 # 3. Getting started #